Tanndev/Maelstrom/documentation/rules.md

 #### Dice Pool
 When you announce an action that your storyteller wants you to roll for, they'll decide which traits you'll need to use.
 Usually, this will be an attribute and an ability.
 However, occasionally be one or two attributes will be used instead.
 While there may sometimes be only one trait used, there should never be more than two.
 The number of dice you'll roll, called your dice pool, is determined by how many dots you have in each of those traits: one die per dot for each trait.

 > **Example:** A character is taking fire and the player decides to start his motorcycle and try to get away.
 The storyteller thinks that getting the key in the ignition and driving off without stalling is going to require precise movements and familiarity with the bike.
-She says to roll Precision + Drive.
-The player has three dots in Precision and two dots in Drive, so his dice pool contains a total of five dice.
+She says to roll Coordination + Drive.
+The player has three dots in Coordination and two dots in Drive, so his dice pool contains a total of five dice.

 Many actions can be accomplished in many different ways and with many different traits.
 Rather than just stating which action you'd like to perform, it's usually better to describe how you're trying to go about it.
 This will help the storyteller determine which traits to use and makes sure that your character performs the action in the way you intended.
 This also helps build your character's personality and demeanor in the minds of other players and leads to a richer roleplaying experience for everyone.

 After you declare an action, the storyteller may offer a choice of different ways of performing it.
 They may also tell you which traits would be used for each option.
 While it can be tempting to just use whichever option gives you the larger dice pool, it's important to consider your character's personality and what their objectives are.
 Just because you're better at doing something a certain way doesn't necessarily mean that's the right way to try and do it.
 Keep in mind that different approaches may have different difficulties as well, so just having more dice doesn't mean it's going to be easier.

 > **Example:** "I'm going to make my way through the crowd and follow the target." announces a player.
-The storyteller asks him if he'd like to push and shove people out of the way with Strength + Brawling or slip through gaps in the crowd with Precision + Streetwise.
+The storyteller asks him if he'd like to push and shove people out of the way with Strength + Brawling or slip through gaps in the crowd with Reflexes + Streetwise.
 He knows he'd have more dice if he brute forces his way through, but he also knows that his character wouldn't want to make a big scene and draw attention.
 Ultimately, he decides to take the smaller dice pool and slip through the crowd instead.

 #### Difficulty
 Once you've decided what you're going to do and gotten your dice pool, the storyteller should specify a difficulty.
 Some storytellers will use the default difficulty for most actions and only mention it when it's different, rather than saying it every time.
 Your storyteller should make it clear how they intend to do this.